matsuolab/Episode-Wise-Safe-Linear-CMDP/README.md

-# Official Implementations of "Provably Efficient RL under Episode-Wise Safety in Constrained MDPs with Linear Function Approximation" [Experiments in Section TODO]
+# Official Implementations of "Provably Efficient RL under Episode-Wise Safety in Constrained MDPs with Linear Function Approximation"

 * See the implementation in [Experiment.ipynb](Experiment.ipynb).